 Hand repairs are key to fully restoring antique and reclaimed timbers.

-Within them there is often spaces where beams would have been inserted, cracks from natural weathering and manmade blemished from a previous life – all of which we celebrate at Woodworks.
+Within there are often spaces where beams would have been inserted, cracks from natural weathering, and manmade blemishes from a previous life – all of which we celebrate at Woodworks.

 Our artisans use carefully cut wooden plugs and pegs to fill smaller holes, with larger restorations requiring a great amount of thought and care to achieve a fully restored floor.

-We go far further than simply reclaiming and these repairs showcase exactly why Woodworks are the finest restorers of antique and reclaimed flooring in the world.
+We go far further than simply reclaiming and these repairs showcase exactly why Woodworks is the finest restorer of antique and reclaimed flooring in the world.

 Hand rolled edges represent the ultimate expression of craftmanship.